mongodb/mongo-c-driver/src/libmongoc/doc/basic-troubleshooting.rst

 Performance Counters
 --------------------

-The MongoDB C driver comes with an optional unique feature to help developers and sysadmins troubleshoot problems in production.
+The MongoDB C Driver comes with an optional and unique feature to help developers and sysadmins troubleshoot problems in production.
-Performance counters are available for each process using the driver.
+Performance counters are available for each process using the C Driver.
 If available, the counters can be accessed outside of the application process via a shared memory segment.
-This means that you can graph statistics about your application process easily from tools like Munin or Nagios.
+The counters may be used graph statistics about your application process easily from tools like Munin or Nagios.
-Your author often uses ``watch --interval=0.5 -d mongoc-stat $PID`` to monitor an application.
+For example, the command ``watch --interval=0.5 -d mongoc-stat $PID`` may be used to monitor an application.

-Performance counters are only available on Linux platforms and macOS arm64 platforms supporting shared memory segments.
+Performance counters are only available on Linux platforms and macOS arm64 platforms that support shared memory segments.
-On supported platforms they are enabled by default.
+On supported platforms, they are enabled by default.
 Applications can be built without the counters by specifying the cmake option ``-DENABLE_SHM_COUNTERS=OFF``.
 Additionally, if performance counters are already compiled, they can be disabled at runtime by specifying the environment variable ``MONGOC_DISABLE_SHM``.

 Performance counters keep track of the following: